 You can load your WeSwap account with your debit card (Visa and Mastercard), via bank transfer or by Apple Pay.
 Unfortunately you can’t load by credit card, PayPal or direct debit.

 Currencies you can load in: British Pounds (GBP), Euros (EUR), Norwegian Kroner (NOK), Swedish Kronor (SEK) or Danish Kroner (DKK).

 You are able to load in your home currency, which is the currency of the country where you signed up from.

 - Under "My Travel Wallet", on your home currency select "Load Money"

 - If it’s the first time you’ve loaded your account, you will be asked what the source of your funds are – the government requires us to ask this.
 You only need to do this once.

-- You’ll then be given the option to load via debit card or bank transfer.
+- You’ll then be given the option to load via debit card, bank transfer or Apple Pay.
 Choose how you would like to load your account and the rest should be easy!